← Back to QuantegyAI

 Planning Before Acting

-For a multi-part goal, charging ahead one step at a time goes wrong.
-Activity: hand the agent a goal, watch it break it into a numbered plan, then execute the steps in order.
+For a multi-part goal, proceeding one step at a time without a plan is unreliable.
+Activity: provide the agent with a goal, observe it decompose the goal into a numbered plan, then execute the steps in order.
 AI anchor: plan-then-execute is how agents handle long, structured tasks.

 Making it reliable